nbu/go-life/README.md

 # Go Game of Life

 A fast and scalable implementation of Conway’s Game of Life in Go running in the terminal.
-Supports both **bounded boards** and **sparse infinite boards**.
+Supports both **boarded boards** and **sparse infinite boards**.

 ## Features

 - Infinite board mode (sparse storage, scales to very large grids).
-- Bounded board mode with fixed width/height determined by the widht and height of the terminal.
+- Boarded board mode with fixed width/height determined by the widht and height of the terminal.
 - Terminal rendering (via [termbox-go](https://github.com/nsf/termbox-go)).
 - Keyboard controls for pausing and adjusting speed.
   - pause: \<SPACE\>